ttoss/ttoss/packages/components/README.md

 - `flowMessage`: An object that provides additional information or content related to the step.
 - `fields`: An array of field objects for collecting user input.

-By using `FormSequence`, you can create complex, multi-step forms with ease, guiding users through each step with clarity and precision.
+By using `Multistep`, you can create complex, multi-step forms with ease, guiding users through each step with clarity and precision.